Things we will never ask you

 Bitcoin ATM

 Scammers will ask that the funds be deposited into a Bitcoin ATM because it’s very difficult to trace.
-The scammer might not instruct the victim to go to a Bitcoin ATM until the cash is in hand.
-Be very cautious, have you ever used Bitcoin ATM for any other transaction in your life?
-If the answer is no pause, hang up with the person on the phone, and contact a trusted phone number for your financial institution.
-Once the funds are deposited into a Bitcoin ATM, they are nearly impossible to get back.
+The scammer might not instruct you to go to a Bitcoin ATM until the cash is in hand.
+Be very cautious, and consider these questions: “Have you ever used a Bitcoin ATM Before?
+If you put the funds into the Bitcoin ATM, would you still be able to access the funds?”
+If you answer no to those questions, take a moment to pause, hang up, and reach out to your financial institution on a number you have used previously with success.

 If you've been scammed, here's how to report it.